Colton Herta: Indy Lights (2017–2018)

-IndyCar
+IndyCar career

-Also in 2018, Herta debuted in IndyCar at the season finale in Sonoma with Harding Racing.
+In September 2018, Herta made his IndyCar Series debut at the season finale in Sonoma, driving for Harding Racing.

 Harding Steinbrenner Racing

-2019: Rookie Season
+2019: Rookie season

 For the 2019 IndyCar season, Herta signed to drive the No. 88 Harding Steinbrenner Racing car.
 Herta was the first IndyCar Series driver born in the 2000s to start a race.
-On March 24, 2019, at the age of 18, Herta became the youngest-ever winner in IndyCar history by winning the IndyCar Classic at Circuit of the Americas.
-He qualified 5th for the Indianapolis 500, but retired after just four laps after a gearbox failure.
-On June 22, 2019, at the age of 19, Herta became the youngest-ever pole-sitter at Road America.
-He won again at Laguna Seca, and finished 7th in the overall standings, just 5 points behind Rookie of the Year Felix Rosenqvist.
+On March 24, 2019, at the age of eighteen, Herta became the youngest-ever winner in IndyCar history by winning the IndyCar Classic at Circuit of the Americas.
+He qualified fifth for the Indianapolis 500, but retired after just four laps after a gearbox failure.
+On June 22, 2019, at the age of nineteen, Herta became the youngest-ever pole-sitter at Road America.
+He won again at Laguna Seca, and finished seventh in the overall standings, just five points behind Rookie of the Year Felix Rosenqvist.